er1/s228/README.md

 - A description of what the control unit does
 - The functionality of the control unit implemented in the lab
 - How a program was loaded into memory
-- How a program in memory wass run
+- How a program in memory was run

 Lab report deadline will be discussed during the lab session.